spotbugs/spotbugs-gradle-plugin/README.md

 * The CI server uses `ubuntu-latest` docker image, but you should be able to develop on any linux/unix based OS.
 * before creating commits
   * read https://www.conventionalcommits.org/en
   * Optionally create the following script in your .git/hooks directory and name it commit.msg.
-This will ensure that your commits follow the covential commits pattern.
+This will ensure that your commits follow the conventional commits pattern.
 ```python
 #!/usr/bin/env python
 import re, sys, os